LenowoTwinkpad/TelegramQueueBot/README.md

 - `/start` - Starts the bot
 - `/ping` - Checks if the bot is running and shows queue status
 - `/kys` - Stops the bot
-- `/dryrun` - Forwards the message back to you without posting it to test correct formatting
 - `/postnow` - Instantly posts a replied message
 - `/remove` - Removes a replied message from the queue
 - `/isinqueue` - Returns true if the message is in queue, otherwise returns false"

 ### Bot doesnt support grouped attachments/albums yet, they will be added to the queue as separate messages. will be fixed one day.

-### Huge shout out to [@sethfoxen](https://github.com/sethfoxen) for the original code base and for finally making me stop using that annoying closed source bot with egotistical owners

-### Disclaimer: Some code for this bot was Ai-generated before i stopped being a lazy dumbass and started learning python like a big boy